Weight loss surgeries like the gastric sleeve (sleeve gastrectomy) are gaining in popularity with teens.

 Children with severe obesity are almost always doomed to remain obese as adults.

-Medical options consisting of lifestyle modifications to support changes in physical activity and diet can help.
+Medical options consisting of lifestyle modifications to support physical activity and diet changes can help.
 However, weight loss surgeries like the gastric sleeve and non-surgical options like the gastric balloon can also help teens achieve a healthier weight.
-Surgery can give teens a better quality of life and set them up to have a healthier and longer life in adulthood.
+Surgery can give teens a better quality of life and set them up to live healthier and longer adulthood.

 Is Weight Loss Surgery for Teens Safe?

-Weight loss surgery can be safe for teenagers (age 13 to 19) in the hands of the best bariatric surgeon.
-The best candidates for teen bariatric surgery are those with a BMI over 35 and who have tried to lose weight and failed.
-Many younger patients turn to weight loss surgery because they also face serious medical problems like type 2 diabetes, which bariatrics can treat.
+Weight loss surgery can be safe for teenagers (ages 13 to 19) in the hands of the best bariatric surgeon.
+The best candidates for teen bariatric surgery are those with a BMI over 35 who have tried to lose weight and failed.
+Many younger patients undergo weight loss surgery because they face serious medical problems like type 2 diabetes, which bariatrics can treat.

 It should be noted that bariatric surgery is not a quick fix for excess weight loss.
-The teen must still put in hard work before and after the operation to achieve life-changing results.
+The teen must still work hard before and after the operation to achieve life-changing results.

 Two Common Types of Teen Weight Loss Surgery

-There are two primary types of surgery for weight loss in teenage patients.
+In weight loss procedures, there are two types of surgery for teenage patients.
 These are called the sleeve gastrectomy (gastric sleeve) and the Roux-en-Y (gastric bypass).

 Sleeve Gastrectomy (Gastric Sleeve)

 The gastric sleeve is the most common bariatric procedure.
 With this procedure, the surgeon removes around 80% of your stomach.
-Then, the surgeon form remaining portion into a tube or “sleeve” where the food you eat will be stored.
-This new, much smaller stomach will help you eat less, and feel fuller faster during meals.
+Then, the surgeon forms the remaining portion into a tube or “sleeve” where the food you eat will be stored.
+This new, much smaller stomach will help you eat less and feel fuller faster during meals.

 The gastric sleeve procedure is permanent and not reversible.